input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-09-differences.md

 # Differences Between Paper and Implementation

-The goal of this document is to enumerate all the ways in which Cardano SL implementation differs from the specifications presented in the paper and clarify everything that may be obscure after reading the paper.
+The goal of this document is to enumerate all the ways in which *cardano-sl* implementation differs from the specifications presented in the paper and clarify everything that may be obscure after reading the paper.